TheStalwart/tips-website/os/Windows11.md

 When installed on "unsupported" hardware as described in previous sections, Windows Update _will not_ automatically update 22H2 to 23H2.
 This can be fixed by manually installing KB5027397 (The 23H2 enablement package).

 Microsoft doesn't offer a straightforward way to download the enablement package, so try [this link](https://www.xda-developers.com/windows-11-version-23h2-manual-install/) instead.

+## Update 23H2 to 24H2 on unsupported hardware

+Make sure the CPU implements SSE4.2, e.g. using [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) utility, as 24H2 requires POPCNT instruction.

+Download [24H2 ISO](https://www.microsoft.com/en-us/software-download/windows11), preferably using Media Creation Tool, because [you need ISO that matches the region of your install](https://www.winhelponline.com/blog/keep-personal-files-and-apps-grayed-out-setup/).

+Mount it, and execute `setup.exe /product server`.
+Make sure to “Change how setup downloads updates” and select "Not right now".
+If you can select "Keep files, settings and apps" - proceed with that.

 ## Activation